iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

 - Perform tip selection to choose a branch and a trunk for the new milestone.
 - Determine the topological order according to [RFC-5](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0005-white-flag/0005-white-flag.md) of the referenced messages that are not yet confirmed by a previous milestone.
-- Construct the list M consisting of the message IDs of all the not-ignored state-mutating transaction payloads in that particular order.
+- Construct the list D consisting of the message IDs of all the not-ignored state-mutating transaction payloads in that particular order.
 A UTXO transaction is considered state-mutating, if it creates a new output.
-- Compute the 32-byte Merkle tree hash H = MTH(M).
+- Compute the 32-byte Merkle tree hash H = MTH(D).
 - Prepare the milestone payload as described in [Draft RFC-19](https://github.com/jakubcech/protocol-rfcs/blob/jakubcech-milestonepayload/text/0019-milestone-payload/0019-milestone-payload.md), where the field `Inclusion Merkle Root` is set to H.

 ## Milestone validation

 - Verify the signature of the milestone m.
-- Construct the ordered list M of the message IDs  of all the not-ignored state-mutating transaction payloads m confirms.
+- Construct the ordered list D of the message IDs  of all the not-ignored state-mutating transaction payloads m confirms.
-- Compute H = MTH(M).
+- Compute H = MTH(D).
 - Verify that the field `Inclusion Merkle Root` in m matches H.

 ## Proof of inclusion